clojel/pilgrims-progrefs/README.md

 # Initial release
-- Pilgrim Progress part I by John Bunyan in SugarCube 2.x format
+- The Pilgrim Progrefs (1678) by John Bunyan in SugarCube 2.x format